Making your dog into a service dog is easy, as long as you qualify for a service dog and your dog can be trained as a service dog.

 - Other physical and mental disabilities

-While you do not need to obtain a doctor’s note to have a service dog or present a doctor’s note to anyone in order to access a facility with your service dog, a diagnosis for a qualifying condition is still required, and if your qualifications for a service dog are ever called into question, having this diagnosis in your possession (or, at least, accessible) can be invaluable.
+While you do not need to obtain a doctor’s note to have a service dog or present a doctor’s note to anyone in order to access a facility with your service dog (exception : international flights), a diagnosis for a qualifying condition is still required, and if your qualifications for a service dog are ever called into question, having this diagnosis in your possession (or, at least, accessible) can be invaluable.
 At the end of the day, however, as long as you qualify, you can have a service dog.

 Once you have your qualifying diagnosis, the only other thing you need to turn your dog into a service dog is to train the dog in the specific tasks he or she will perform to help you with your diagnosed disability or disorder.
 The tasks must be directly related to your disability or disorder and the dog must perform them consistently on command (or other cue) in order for your dog to qualify as a service dog.
 You can either do this training yourself or hire a professional to do it for you.
 All service dogs must also be trained in basic obedience, including avoiding urinating or defecating except in designated places, avoiding excessive barking, whimpering or other distracting or obstructive behavior, and avoiding all aggressive behavior, whether toward other people, animals or you yourself.

 Once your service dog is properly trained, you’re ready to venture out into the world together.
-One way to help avoid needless hassles and delays once you and your service dog are out and about and trying to access publicly-accessible spaces is to register your service dog.
-While this is not a legal requirement to have a service dog, it confers a bunch of useful benefits, including ID cards and a Day-Glo vest and entry into a verification service you can have any contact 24/7/365 to verify your service dog status, if necessary.
+One way to help avoid needless hassles and delays once you and your service dog are out and about and trying to access publicly-accessible spaces is to register your service dog with Certifymypet and get 24/7 service animal verification and ID card.